 All Results Announcements must comply with the following requirements:

-All statements must be prepared in compliance with New Zealand IFRS applicable Financial Reporting Standards or the equivalent foreign accounting standards.
+All statements must be prepared in compliance with New Zealand equivalents to International Financial Reporting Standards issued by the External Reporting Board applicable Financial Reporting Standards or the equivalent foreign accounting standards.

 A statement of the accounting policies (if any) that the directors believe are critical to the portrayal of the Issuer’s financial condition and results and which require the directors to make judgements and estimates about matters that are inherently uncertain.